 Juliette Gordon Low organized the first Girl Guide troop meeting in Savannah, Georgia, in 1912 after meeting Robert Baden-Powell, who established the Boy Scouts and Girl Guides in England in 1911.
 The Girl Guides of American changed its name to Girl Scouts of the United States in 1913.
-At the time uniforms were modeled after those of the Girl Guides in England, featuring homemade dark blue middy blouses and skirts with sateen ties, felt campaign hats, and black stockings.
-In 1914 the navy blue uniforms were changed to khaki versions in response from members requesting uniforms better suited for hiking, camping, and service work.
-By 1919 there were two styles of uniform, either a dress or a skirt and blouse, which were to be worn with bloomers, a neckerchief, and a hat.
+At the time, uniforms were modeled after those of the Girl Guides in England, featuring homemade dark blue middy blouses and skirts with sateen ties, felt campaign hats, and black stockings.
+In 1914 the navy blue uniforms were changed to khaki versions in response to members requesting uniforms better suited for hiking, camping, and service work.
+By 1919 there were two styles of uniform, either a dress or a skirt and blouse.
+Each outfit was styled with bloomers, a neckerchief, and a hat.

-Girl Scout continued to expand to include girls outside of the United States, with troops forming in China, Syria, and Mexico.
-At the time Girl Scouts officers usually wore dark khaki, serge, or twill uniforms with a tailored shirt and a silk tie.
+Girl Scouts expanded to include girls outside of the United States, with troops forming in China, Syria, and Mexico.
+At the time, Girl Scouts officers usually wore dark khaki, serge, or twill uniforms with a tailored shirt and a silk tie.
 A trefoil pin was worn just below the knot, which signified the Girl Scouts Promise.
 Most early uniforms were homemade, with official buttons issued to girls to add on.
-In 1926 the Brown Book for Brown Owls, the first official leader’s guide to program for Brownie Girl Scouts, was published and Brownie Girl Scouts received their own insignia.
-New uniforms of “Girl Scout green” were adopted in 1928 for Girl Scouts and adults to replace the khaki uniforms worn earlier in the decade.
+In 1926 the Brown Book for Brown Owls, the first official leader’s guide to program for Brownie Girl Scouts, was published, and Brownie Girl Scouts received their own insignia.
+New uniforms of “Girl Scout Green” were adopted in 1928 for Girl Scouts and adults to replace the khaki uniforms worn earlier in the decade.

-Major trends from the 60s, including a growing disillusionment of government, advances in civil rights, increased influence of the women’s movement, a heightened concern for the environment, and increased space exploration, continued well on into the next decade.
-During this period, Girl Scouts elected its first African American national board president, Gloria D. Scott; stood up for environmental issues by launching the national “Eco-Action” program; and helped Vietnamese refugee children adapt to their new homes in America.
+Trends from the 60s, including a growing disillusionment of government, advances in civil rights, increased influence of the women’s movement, a heightened concern for the environment, and increased space exploration, continued well into the next decade.
+Girl Scouts elected its first African American national board president, Gloria D. Scott; stood up for environmental issues by launching the national “Eco-Action” program; and helped Vietnamese refugee children adapt to their new homes in America.
 Girl Scout uniforms adapted as well, introducing five separates that could create 12 different outfits.
 Among the options were a green A-line jumper, white blouses with trefoil stripes, red ties, and wool berets.

-The 1980s saw more changes in the social, political, and economic landscape of America, including women becoming common in the workplace, new developments in technology, and the end of the Cold War.
+The 1980s saw more changes in the social, political, and economic landscape of America.
+Women became common in the workplace, new developments arose in technology, and the United States welcomed the end of the Cold War.
 Girl Scouts launched The Contemporary Issues series, which addressed some of the most serious issues teen girls of the day were confronting, including drug use, child abuse, and teen pregnancy.
 In 1983, GSUSA launched the Girl Scout Daisy program for 5-year-old girls or girls in kindergarten.
 New uniforms were designed by Fashion Hall of Fame member Bill Blass, who incorporated kelly green to fit in with the decade’s trends.
-Other additions included new blazers and dresses with dropped shoulders for Scouts officers, as well as green, white, and blue-striped blouses.
+Other additions included new blazers and dresses with dropped shoulders for Scout officers, as well as green, white, and blue-striped blouses.

-With the 1990s marking the beginning of “The Information Age,” technologies such as the personal computer, the Internet and email became widely used by the general public, not just academics and scientists.
-Girl Scouts responded with the introduction of the Technology badge for Juniors, while also tackling illiteracy with the Right to Read service project alongside First Lady Barbara Bush.
+With the 1990s marking the beginning of “The Information Age,” technologies such as the personal computer, the Internet, and email became widely used by the general public, not just academics and scientists.
+Girl Scouts responded by introducing the Technology Badge for Juniors while also tackling illiteracy with the Right to Read service project alongside First Lady Barbara Bush.
 Uniform rules were relaxed, allowing girls to choose which outfit combinations they liked.
-The Daisy uniform was updated to two options in 1993: the original blue tunic, knee socks, and white short, or a short-sleeved white t-shirt with puffed screen print and shorts.
-Brownie uniform separates were introduced, with options including a light blue chambray shirt, light yellow knit top, western belt, yellow webbing tie, brown beanie, one-piece floral top culotte jumper, cocoa brown pants, or knit skirt.
+The Daisy uniform was updated to two options in 1993: the original blue tunic, knee socks, and white shorts, or a short-sleeved white t-shirt with puffed screen print and shorts.
+Brownie uniform separates were introduced, and girls could choose between a light blue chambray shirt, yellow knit top, western belt, yellow webbing tie, brown beanie, one-piece floral top culotte jumper, cocoa brown pants, or knit skirt.
 Brownie Girl Scouts chose either a vest or a sash for their insignia.
 In 1994, Junior uniforms featured bold styling, bright colors, and coordinating separates.
 The white blouse with jade green “GS” scatter print was worn with either a jade green culotte, skirt, or shorts, a brown leather belt, and an insignia sash or vest.
 In 1995 the official Cadette and Senior Girl Scout uniforms included a royal blue skirt or walking shorts, a white blouse with royal blue, yellow, and green stripes, sleeves, a bandana, and an insignia vest or sash.

-Even as technology plays a larger and larger role in Americans’ lives, Girl Scouts also stay connected to nature and the great outdoors.
-The 42 new badges introduced in the summer of 2019 included a variety of Outdoor High Adventure, Cybersecurity, Space Science, and Think Like a Citizen Scientist badges and journeys.
+Even as technology plays an increasing role in Americans’ lives, Girl Scouts also stay connected to nature and the great outdoors.
+The 42 new badges introduced in the summer of 2019 included Outdoor High Adventure, Cybersecurity, Space Science, and Think Like a Citizen Scientist badges and journeys.
 Since 2008, Girl Scouts are only required to wear one element to display their insignia, either a tunic, sash, or vest.
 Digital Cookie was launched in 2014, through which girls were able to sell cookies online for the first time in the history of the cookie program.

 Juliette Gordon Low’s original vision of an organization for girls that emphasized inclusiveness, the outdoors, self-reliance, and service still remains today.
 Through the Girl Scout Leadership Experience—a collection of engaging, challenging, and fun activities like earning badges, going on awesome trips, selling cookies, exploring science, getting outdoors, and doing community service projects—we still prepare girls for a lifetime of leadership, success, and adventure.
 Our uniforms just look a little different now!